-MAIIF was born in June 1992 at a meeting of representatives from 17 participating administrations all of whom had a desire to further maritime safety through proper investigation and cooperation with one another.
+MAIIF was established in June 1992 at a meeting of representatives from 17 participating administrations all of whom had a desire to further maritime safety through proper investigation and cooperation with one another.

-Currently, the membership numbers some 70 individual representatives from over 40 Administrations.
+Currently, the membership numbers some 50+ national marine safety investigating authorities.
 The objectives of MAIIF are:

 To this end, members meet annually, both regionally and internationally.
 It is at these MAIIF meetings that they are able to discuss matters of a mutual interest.
 Above all, these meetings provide an opportunity for networking and for putting ‘faces to names’, and as a result, the spirit of cooperation between investigators, particularly with regard to the conduct of joint investigations has been greatly improved.